 - I always like to make extra pancakes to freeze so that we can eat pancakes for breakfast throughout the week.
 To reheat, simply toast frozen pancakes in the toaster or warm them up on a skillet.

-- For extra-fluffy pancakes, add 1 additional tbsp baking powder.
+- For extra-fluffy pancakes, add 1 additional tablespoon baking powder.

 - You can substitute another type of flour if you prefer.
 I've never made this with gluten-free flour, but feel free to experiment and leave a comment if you do.